jjcm/nonio-backend/README.md

 `APP_KEY=asdf DB_USER=root DB_PASSWORD=secret dist/socid`

+# Database

 Next, you'll probably need to make sure that database exists and that your db user has the correct permissions to work with that database.

+`CREATE DATABASE socidb;`
+`CREATE USER 'dbuser'@localhost IDENTIFIED BY 'password';` `GRANT ALL PRIVILEGES ON 'socidb'.* TO 'dbuser'@localhost;`

-If so, you can get the app database up to date by running the migrations inside the `migrations/` folder.
+You can get the database schema up to date by running the migrations inside the `migrations/` folder.
 You'll need to have goose (https://github.com/pressly/goose) added to your path.

 If that's all good to go, go ahead and run this command from inside the migrations folder: